deltabox-studio/wordpress-railway/README.railway.md

 #### "dependency failed to start: container wordpress-railway-wordpress-db-1 is unhealthy"

 If you get this error upon container startup in your local environment, you should try one or more of the following:

-- Stop the container with `yarn stop` or `docker compose -f compose.yaml down` and restart it with `yarn dev` or `docker compose -f compose.yaml up`.
+- Stop the container with `yarn stop` or `docker compose -f compose.yaml down` and restart it with `yarn start` or `docker compose -f compose.yaml up`.

-- If the issue persists, you can try to delete the container including it's image and volumes by running `yarn clean` or `docker compose -f compose.yaml down --volumes --rmi all` and then recreate it with `yarn dev` or `docker compose -f compose.yaml up` (**IMPORTANT:** This will delete all data in the volumes, so make sure you have a backup of your data before running this command).
+- If the issue persists, you can try to delete the container including it's image and volumes by running `yarn clean` or `docker compose -f compose.yaml down --volumes --rmi all` and then recreate it with `yarn start` or `docker compose -f compose.yaml up` (**IMPORTANT:** This will delete all data in the volumes, so make sure you have a backup of your data before running this command).

 ## Why Deploy this template on Railway?